ObserveRTC/client-monitor-js/docs/DETECTOR_TAXONOMY.md

 pair's `responsesReceived` (Firefox 142+) there is no proof the path still answers, so it declines to judge that transport rather than reading ICE's `connected` as consent — [design rule 5](#5-a-detector-never-infers-the-raw-stats-it-needs) in its sharpest form.
-Eight others set it for the measurement each depends on: `TransportDelayDetector`, `TransportLossDetector`, `TransportJitterDetector`, `PixelatedVideoDetector`, `ChoppyVideoDetector`, `FrameAssemblyStalledDetector`, `InventedSpeechDetector` and `AVDesyncPlayoutDetector`.
+Seven others set it for the measurement each depends on: `TransportDelayDetector`, `TransportLossDetector`, `PixelatedVideoDetector`, `ChoppyVideoDetector`, `FrameAssemblyStalledDetector`, `InventedSpeechDetector` and `AVDesyncPlayoutDetector`.

 **`AVDesyncPlayoutDetector` is the clearest illustration of why the flag exists**, because for that class being unable to see is the *ordinary* state rather than the